homebysix/primalcurve-recipes/README.md

 '       '   `'  '       ' ' ` '   '     '  `   `'  '
 ```

-You can contact me on the Mac Admins Slack.
-I'm `@primalcurve`, naturally, but my name is "PCI Auditor who can't Right Click" if you get confused lol.
+You can contact me on the Mac Admins Slack: `@primalcurve`

 You can see my other repos/projects in my main [GitHub Account](https://github.com/primalcurve).